matlo/serialusb/README.md

 # Limitations

 * Only control and interrupt endpoints are currently supported.
+* Multiple configurations are not supported.
+Only the first configuration can be used.
 * The size of any control transfer (setup + data) should not exceed 254 bytes.
 This limitation does not apply to the standard descriptors, see below.
 * All standard descriptors should fit into 1kB, which is the size of the RAM buffer used to store them into the atmega32u4.